Mariano Bogliacino

-Mariano Adriàn Bogliacino ([boʎʎaˈtʃino]; born 2 June 1980) is a Uruguayan football midfielder who currently plays for Deportivo Maldonado.
+Mariano Adriàn Bogliacino ([boʎʎaˈtʃino]; born 2 June 1980) is a Uruguayan former football midfielder who last played for Deportivo Maldonado.
 He is of Italian descent.

 Career

 Bogliacino begun his career as a football player in his hometown team, Plaza Colonia.
 He showed great technical potential in the Uruguayan Premiership, playing as offensive midfielder, left wing ad half-back.
 After a short Spanish experience at Las Palmas (La Liga 2), Bogliacino moved to Italy, where he played for Sambenedettese in Serie C1 (the third level of Italian football) for two years.

 He was a skilled half-back and scored twice against Napoli, which had just been relegated to the third category because of the team's failure.
 Napoli's manager, the wise and careful Pierpaolo Marino, immediately noticed the player.
 In the summer of 2005, Bogliacino was bought by Napoli.
 That year, Napoli won Serie C1 and Bogliacino became a more important player on the team.
 The trainer Edy Reja used Bogliacino both as left wing and as central midfielder.
 In June 2007, he signed a new 5-year contract with club.